 Advance the development of novel immunotherapies

-Anti-cancer drug candidates are progressively more challenging to model due to a growing number of human-specific cancer therapies
+Anti-cancer drug candidates are becoming more difficult to model due to the increase in human-specific cancer therapies

 Despite decades of research, there remains a lack of effective and safe treatments for many forms of cancer, partially due to a lack of human-relevant models of cancer progression.
 Although animal models can effectively model some human cancer behaviors, they do not allow researchers to study the impact of specific tissue components, investigate the role of the tumor microenvironment (TME), or visualize how cancer cells behave over time when interacting with stromal and immune cells.
 Meanwhile, conventional in vitro models fail to reproduce the complexity that influences cancer behavior in vivo, and cannot appropriately model more recent advancements in cancer therapeutics.

 How we can help

 Organ-on-a-Chip technology allows researchers to recreate the human tumor microenvironment in vitro, enabling mechanistic studies of cancer cell behavior and drug efficacy and safety.
 Endothelial co-culture provides important cell-cell interactions, while media flow and tissue-relevant stretch help model the mechanical forces cancer cells experience in the body.
 With these highly-tunable models, it is possible to modulate various cellular, molecular, chemical, and biophysical properties in a controlled manner to investigate their impact on cancer progression and behavior.
 The improved gene expression demonstrated in Organ-Chips also enables the evaluation of immuno-oncology therapeutic safety risk, not possible with conventional cell culture.

 An emerging new standard for immunotherapeutic safety testing and optimization